20 Most used project management charts by managers

 One of the key responsibilities of project managers in almost all organizations is problem-solving.
 As soon as a problem or issue arises during the project development, managers have to figure out the causes of the problem and take corrective actions to eliminate it.

 The cause-effect chart allows managers to highlight all the potential causes that give rise to a particular problem.
 In general, the chart contains information about various causes and their effects that can lead to problems in a project.
-While creating a cause-effect chart, you must include all the potential causes of an issue otherwise, it will become difficult to resolve the problem during the actual project development.
+While creating a cause-effect chart, you must include all the potential causes of an issue.
+Otherwise, resolving the situation during the actual project development will become challenging.

 Cause and effect charts are also known as Ishikawa diagrams or fishbone diagrams.
 The latter name is because these charts look somewhat similar to fish endoskeletons.